arunjeevaraj/git_week3/README.md

 # git_week3
-This is for week 3 of git course from coursera powered by google.
+this is for week 3 of git course from coursera powered by google.
+I am editing the README.md